JabRef/user-documentation/en/faqgeneral.md

 In **Options →  Preferences**, tab **External programs**, button "Manage external file types",  you can add arbitrary types.
 See the [dedicated page about external file types](setup/externalfiletypes.md).

 ## Q: When an organization is provided as author, my BibTeX style doesn't recognize it.
-For instance, why is “European Commission” converted to “Commission, E.”.?
+For instance, why is “European Commission” converted to “Commission, E.”?

 A: Use curly braces to tell BibTeX to keep your author field as is: `{European Commission}`.
 In biblatex, you can use `label = {EC}` to have `EC05` as label for a publication of the European Commission in the year 2005.